Arbitration in Germany — Explained by an German Attorney

 Economic and commercial disputes can have a major impact on a company.
-Complex disputes are often resolved by arbitration tribunals or other alternative dispute resolution (ADR) procedures.
-Arbitral proceedings are an effective form of dispute resolution in Germany.
-Our lawyers regularly handle national and international disputes before arbitral tribunals.
-They act as arbitrators as well as party representatives in german and international arbitral proceedings.
+Complex disputes in Germany are often resolved by arbitral tribunals or other alternative dispute resolution (ADR) procedures.
+Arbitration proceedings are an effective form of dispute resolution in Germany.
+Our German lawyers regularly handle national and international disputes before arbitral tribunals.
+They act as arbitrators as well as party representatives in German and international arbitral proceedings.

-Our legal expertise in arbitration proceedings & arbitration
+Our legal expertise in arbitration proceedings & litigation

-Our lawyers specialised in litigation and arbitration from Hamburg, Berlin, Frankfurt, Munich and Cologne are at your disposal nationwide and represent you in german and international disputes before arbitration tribunals and other ADR proceedings.
-Our range of services can be summarised as follows:
+Our high qualified German lawyers are specialized in arbitration and litigation.
+We represent you in German as well as in international disputes before arbitral tribunals and other ADR proceedings.
+Our range of services can be summarized as follows:

-• Advising and representing the respondent in commercial and business law arbitral proceedings
+• Advising and representing the defendant in commercial and business law arbitral proceedings

-• Examination and representation in interim relief measures before arbitral tribunals
+• Examination and representation in interim legal protection within arbitral tribunals

 • Advice on conflict prevention measures, contract drafting, review and drafting of arbitration clauses and ADR agreements